statamic/docs/content/collections/docs/search.md

 ### Algolia

 Algolia is a full-featured search and navigation cloud service.
-They offer search that is relevant and fast with results in under 100 ms (99% under 20 ms), that get prioritized and displayed using the customizable ranking formula.
+They offer fast and relevant search with results in under 100 ms (99% under 20 ms).
+Results are prioritized and displayed using a customizable ranking formula.

 ``` php
 'default' => [